Infiltration

 We landed heavily throughout the city… most of us landed on the ground and slipped into hiding immediately.

-I was exhausted and felt as if my intent was draining from me… eked out of me by the constant barriers placed before me… but I finally did find a narrow passage through which I can slide…
+I was exhausted and felt as if my intent was draining from me… eked out of me by the constant barriers placed before me… but I finally did find a narrow passage through which I could slide…

 And there it was… but grip on the ceiling tenuous at best… the man stood below me, not knowing I was hanging here…